seonghyeonye/TAPP/README.md

-# In-Context Instruction Learning (ICIL)
+# Investigating the Effectiveness of Task-Agnostic Prefix Prompt for Instruction Following (TAPP)
-This is the official github repository for [In-Context Instruction Learning](https://arxiv.org/abs/2302.14691).
+This is the official github repository for [Task-Agnostic Prefix Prompt](https://arxiv.org/abs/2302.14691).

-Overview of In-Context Instruction Learning (ICIL)
+Overview of Task-Agnostic Prefix Prompt (TAPP)

 <p align="center">
   <img src="./ICIL.png" width="80%" height="80%">